SP-Zeng/jhu-st-project/README.md

   3. Run `npm install`.
   4. Run `ng serve`
   5. The frontend client is running on [localhost:4200]().

+**Tests**
+  1. JUnit for Whitebox unit and integration testing
+  2. JUnit for Blackbox unit and integration testing
+  3. GUI Testing on the Frontend
+  4. API testing on the Backend
+  5. Load testing on the Backend
+  6. Angular unit testing

 # Online Shop Application